Nearly one in three adults in the United States deals with short-term insomnia, while 10% struggle with various chronic sleep disorders.

 A 2014 open study of 104 men suffering from posttraumatic stress disorder (PTSD) found that the cannabis-derived drug Nabilone reduced nightmares and other sufferings in patients.
 “This study supports the promise of nabilone as a safe, effective treatment for concurrent disorders in seriously mentally ill correctional populations,” the researchers found.

 THC and CBD are just two of at least 140 cannabinoids in the cannabis plant.
 Each of these cannabinoids reacts differently in the human body.
 For example, THC and CBD have many similar effects, but CBD does not produce the psychotropic effects that THC does.

 A 2017 study of cannabinoids and specific sleep disorders looked at two animal studies using CBD to determine its effects on sleep quality and the sleep-wake cycle.
-One of the studies found that a higher dose of CBD REM increased rapid eye movement (REM) sleep latency or the time it takes to fall asleep.
+One of the studies found that a higher dose of CBD caused increased rapid eye movement (REM) sleep latency, or the time it takes to reach the REM stage of sleep.
 This effect comes despite cannabis showing the potential to put people in a deeper sleep.

 The other animal CBD study reported a decrease in anxiety-induced REM sleep suppression.
-This effect was credited to CBD blocking such reactions while having no impact on non-rapid eye movement (NREM), or dreamless sleep.
+This effect was credited to CBD blocking such reactions while having no impact on non-rapid eye movement (NREM) stages of sleep, or dreamless sleep.
 The report also cited various findings to suggest CBD and THC combined may be useful while THC alone, as well as synthetics, decreases sleep latency.